bsidestlv/bsidestlv.com/content/register/_index.md

 ## The Details
 - When: Thursday, 2 July 2020 11:00-19:00 Israel (GMT+3)
 - Where: BsidesTLV will be broadcast live from Tel Aviv!
 Join us at home from anywhere around the globe.
 Register  to get the event link.
-- Lobbycon has already started on the BSidesTLV Slack, [join us today!](https://join.slack.com/t/bsidestlv/shared_invite/zt-ezz7de5w-zKO_PyubEBs2_UDIssDw8A)
+- Lobbycon has already started on the BSidesTLV Slack, {{< button-link url="//join.slack.com/t/bsidestlv/shared_invite/zt-ezz7de5w-zKO_PyubEBs2_UDIssDw8A" label="Join our Slack!" icon="slack" >}}
-- Join our mailing list to be notified of any updates and future events
+- Join our mailing list to be notified of any updates and future events {{< button-link url="https://e.bsidestlv.com/subscription/lGCnPUft?locale=en-US" label="Subscribe" icon="subscribe">}}
-<a class="btn primary" href="https://e.bsidestlv.com/subscription/lGCnPUft?locale=en-US" target="_blank" style="width: 300px; font-size: 0.875rem">subscribe to our mailing list</a>

 ## BSidesTLV 2020 - Hybrid Edition!
 Welcome To The New Normal...